 - 1. The Java Conformance tool may throw an exception during Java Conformance testing on Windows. - 2.
 A Failed test result sometimes generates an "Inspection Required" overall test report result. - 3.
 Some windows in the CTS GUI may not be sized correctly to fit all of their contents. - 4.
 CTS Java sample projects and datamodel need to be updated.
 Sample projects that rely on the sample project datamodel are disabled. - 5.
-Sample C++ TypeAbstraction projects may not run successfully on Windows 10 when the CTS is extracted to a long folder path due to path length and cmd.exe command character length limits on Windows. - 6.
+Extracting CTS toolsuite to a long folder path on Windows can cause problems with the sample projects due to path length limitations and command string limitations on Windows. - Compiling samples UoC may fail. - Running conformance test on sample UoCs may be unsuccessful. - 6.
+Configuring a toolchain to use compiler optimizations will result in false positives.
+DO NOT USE COMPILER OPTIMIZATIONS WITH THE CTS. - 7.
+Archive command (ar) is unable to create gold standard libraries on Windows for some of the sample C and C++ projects using relative path when CTS is extracted to a long folder path.
+Absolute paths is currently being used since it executes as expected with absolute paths. - 8.
 Microsoft Visual Studio C++ Runtime Library error encountered during compilation of Java samples on Windows 10.
 The error seems to be a minor nuisance, as the sample projects compile and verify as expected.